openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 // The event listener created by on will not be proactively deleted. workerInstance.dispatchEvent({type:"alert_on", timeStamp:0});
 workerInstance.dispatchEvent({type:"alert_on", timeStamp:0});
-// The event listener created by addEventListener will be always valid and will not be proactively deleted. workerInstance.dispatchEvent({type:"alert_add", timeStamp:0});
+// The event listener created by addEventListener will not be proactively deleted. workerInstance.dispatchEvent({type:"alert_add", timeStamp:0});
 workerInstance.dispatchEvent({type:"alert_add", timeStamp:0});